huaweicloud/terraform-provider-huaweicloud/docs/data-sources/dws_flavors.md

 * `flavor_id` - The name of the dws node flavor.
 It is referenced by `node_type` in `huaweicloud_dws_flavors`.
 * `vcpus` - Indicates the vcpus of the dws node flavor.
-* `ram` - Indicates the ram of the dws node flavor in GB.
+* `memory` - Indicates the ram of the dws node flavor in GB.
 * `volumetype` - Indicates Disk type.
   + **LOCAL_DISK**: common I/O disk
   + **SSD**: ultra-high I/O disk